John Patrick Shanley: Early life and education

 Shanley was born into an Irish-American family in The Bronx, New York City.
 His mother worked as a telephone operator, and his father was a meat-packer.
 The neighborhood Shanley grew up in was considered very rough.

-Shanley's academic career did not begin well, but ultimately he graduated from New York University with honors.
+Shanley's academic career did not begin well, but ultimately he graduated from New York University with honors from the Steinhardt School of Culture, Education, and Human Development.
 In his program bio for the Broadway production of Doubt: A Parable, he mentions that he was "thrown out of St. Helena's kindergarten, banned from St. Anthony's hot lunch program and expelled from Cardinal Spellman High School."
 He was heavily influenced by one of his first teachers, Sister Margaret McEntee, on whom he based the character of Sister James in his play, Doubt.
 While at Cardinal Spellman High School, he saw two school productions that influenced him: The Miracle Worker and Cyrano de Bergerac.

 After his freshman year at New York University, Shanley was put on academic probation.
 He then enlisted in the United States Marine Corps, serving in a stateside post during the Vietnam War.
 Following his military service, he wrote a novel, then burned it, and returned to the university with the help of the G.I.
 Bill, and by supporting himself with a series of jobs: elevator operator, house painter, furniture mover, locksmith, bartender.
 He graduated from New York University as valedictorian in 1977, with a degree in Educational Theatre, and is a member of the Ensemble Studio Theatre.